 Dr. and Mrs. Lee Nauss Endowed Scholarship

 Dr. Lee Nauss and his wife Maria graduated from UAMS colleges.
 Dr. Nauss is a graduate of the College of Medicine, Class of 1971, and Maria is a graduate of the College of Nursing, Class of 1971.
 Dr. Nauss is an anesthesiologist and specialist in pain medicine at the Mayo Clinic.
 Dr. and Mrs. Nauss have endowed scholarships for their respective colleges in the hope of providing for a better future for medical and nursing students.
-The inaugural award was given in 2005 to Leticia Jones of Little Rock and Jennifer Short of North Little Rock.
+The inaugural award was given in 2005.

 Dr. Lee A. Nauss and Mrs. Vivian G. Maxwell Endowed Scholarship